Rabbids Rumble

-Rabbids Rumble is a turn-based strategy mini-game video game for the Nintendo 3DS which was developed by Headstrong Games and published by Ubisoft.
-It was released on November 2012 in North America, Australia and Europe.
+Rabbids Rumble (The Lapins Crétins: La Grosse Bagarre) is a 2012 turn-based strategy video game developed by Headstrong Games and published by Ubisoft for the Nintendo 3DS.
 Initially announced by Ubisoft a few weeks before E3 2012, it is the first handheld-exclusive Rabbids game.

 Gameplay

 Rabbids Rumble centers around battling within 7 differently-themed worlds, in which the player's party and the current foe's party take turns attacking each other until only one side has health remaining.
 When a rabbid loses in battle, a new party member takes their place until there are no more fighters left on one side.
 It features 102 playable Rabbids, who are earned by playing the different modes; StreetPass; or the packaged AR card, each with their own simple moveset.
 As the box art shows, these Rabbids include a professional wrestler, a football player, a superhero, a dragon, a Spartan, and an astronaut, among others.
 The game contains various mini-games, alongside the main fighting mode.
 StreetPass can be used to battle friends.

 AR Cards and QR Codes are both located online for downloading.
 There are 5 QR Codes containing a different Rabbids character each.